asinghvi17/RangeExtractor.jl/docs/src/devdocs.md

 # Developer Documentation

+## Tips for channels and tasks

+Tasks have an ~1 microsecond overhead, so the number of tasks should always be minimized (maybe 2*nthreads() is a good number).

+Channels are not that bad but should ideally be neither empty nor full for best performance.
+In practice this may not really matter though.

 ## Testing

 This package uses TestItems.jl, a testing framework that allows structuring tests into individual, independent `@testitem` blocks that can be run independently.